Timelike showers with jet recoils: A jet-based recoil algorithm

 For more complex configurations with nested splittings and without the constraint of strong angular ordering, the approach generalises; we determine the jet $\calJ$ by clustering the event, after the addition of an emission $k$, and stopping at the point in the sequence where $k$ would be clustered: $\cal J$ is simply taken to be the pseudojet that is about to cluster with $k$.

 A useful way to visualise such a clustering sequence, which we will use below, is by constructing the Lund plane representation of the event~\cite{Dreyer:2018nbf}.
-In that context, leaves of the Lund plane correspond to branches in the clustering sequence: i.e.,~configurations described in~\ref{config:primary} correspond to emissions on the primary Lund plane, and configurations in~\ref{config:secondary} to emissions on the secondary Lund leaf belong to $g_i$.
+In that context, leaves of the Lund plane correspond to branches in the clustering sequence: i.e.,~configurations described in~\ref{config:primary} correspond to emissions on the primary Lund plane, and configurations in~\ref{config:secondary} to emissions on the secondary Lund leaf belonging to $g_i$.
 Similarly, nested configurations correspond to tertiary leaves, quaternary leaves, and so on.

-The strategy described above is illustrated in Fig.~\ref{fig:EventClustering}, which shows an example event where the recoiling jet and emission are highlighted in blue, along with the event's Lund plane representation.
+The strategy described above is illustrated in Fig.~\ref{fig:EventClustering}, which shows an example event where the recoiling jet is highlighted in blue and the emission in green, along with the event's Lund plane representation.

 Running a jet clustering algorithm every time an emission is added to the event, as previously discussed, would be computationally expensive.
 To avoid this, we adopt a simpler procedure that is equivalent in the limits relevant for NLL accuracy.
 Such a procedure was formulated in Ref.~\cite{Hamilton:2020rcu}, with a focus on the correct assignment of colour factors in dipole and antenna parton showers.
 We adapt this strategy such that we can reconstruct the list of partons inside $\calJ$.
 Whereas the original algorithm kept track of the total flavour of $\calJ$, we need to have access to the full kinematics of particles that make up $\calJ$ (i.e.~to keep a list of the indices of those particles in the event record).